madgen/madgen.github.io/posts/2019-10-02-Verifying-the-Titular-Properties-of-a-Leftist-Heap.markdown

 use `:k` or `:kind` to learn the kind of a type.

 We now look at types and kinds in more detail.
 It may be too much information to soak in at once, but the broad-strokes should be enough for this post.
-For more detailed and broad overview of the subject, see Diogo Castro's amazing [blog post](https://diogocastro.com/blog/2018/10/17/haskells-kind-system-a-primer/).
+For a broader overview of the subject, see Diogo Castro's amazing [blog post](https://diogocastro.com/blog/2018/10/17/haskells-kind-system-a-primer/).
 More generally, one can get away without an in-depth understanding of these and still be able to verify data structures.
 But then we'd be relying on GHC to yell